 Thank you for taking the time to read my application.
 I know that the admissions process is highly selective and am honored to have been included in the waitlist.
 I am writing to reiterate my continued interest in attending the University of Pennsylvania, which is my first choice school.

 Penn is the perfect place for me, where I could be able to learn Computer Science interdisciplinarily with other fields, while being constantly exposed to students and faculty from a terrific business school, an area in which I am increasingly interested.

+(el párrafo anterior es totalmente “vainilla”, no convence a nadie, y tiene problemas gramaticales, el párrafo siguiente, en cambio, es mucho más concreto, dice algo.
+En el anterior, decir que es el perfecto lugar para estudiar CS es superficial (cualquiera de las top 50 es un lugar “perfecto” para estudiar CS.
+Si no tenes algo específico que decir sobre el programa de CS en UPenn mas vale no decir nada proque quita credibilidad a tu posicion.

 The Warren Center is an institute that embodies my interests, where they use technology to find patterns and analyze changes in social and economic systems; information which can then be used to improve these.
 I have been specifically following Professor Ungar’s developments and find fascinating that his past research on algorithms that measure a population's well-being are now being used to study how to maintain a healthy mental state during quarantine.